2014 FA Cup final: Hull City

 Hull City also entered the 2013–14 FA Cup in the third round, where they were drawn away to Middlesbrough.
 In the 10th minute, Aaron McLean put Hull ahead when he struck David Meyler's deflected shot past Middlesbrough goalkeeper Dimitrios Konstantopoulos.
 Midway through the second half, Nick Proschwitz scored from inside the Middlesbrough penalty area to give Hull a 2–0 victory.
 In the fourth round, Hull's opposition were League Two side Southend United, whom they faced at Roots Hall.
 The first half ended 0–0 and midway through the second, Fryatt scored after receiving a pass from Meyler.
-Fryatt doubled his and his side's tally in stoppage time, beating Daniel Bentley in the Southend goal with his strike and securing a 2–0 win for Hull.
+Fryatt doubled his and his side's tally in stoppage time, beating Dan Bentley in the Southend goal with his strike and securing a 2–0 win for Hull.

 In the next round, Hull were drawn against Championship team Brighton & Hove Albion away at Falmer Stadium.
 Striker Leonardo Ulloa gave Brighton a first-half lead, scoring in the 30th minute after receiving a pass from Will Buckley.
 With four minutes of the match remaining, Hull's Yannick Sagbo levelled the score when he struck Sone Aluko's cross through the legs of Peter Brezovan, the Brighton goalkeeper.
 The match ended 1–1 and a replay was then required at the KC Stadium in Hull to determine the winner of the tie.
 Curtis Davies gave Hull the lead after 14 minutes with a header that beat defender Jake Forster-Caskey on the goal line, before a deflected free kick from Robert Koren made it 2–0 before half-time.
 Ulloa halved the deficit with a header midway through the second half, but the match ended 2–1 to Hull.

 Hull's opponents in the sixth round were Sunderland at home.
 After a goalless first half, Hull scored three times in the space of nine minutes to secure a 3–0 victory.
 Davies scored with a header in the 68th minute before Meyler dispossessed Lee Cattermole and made it 2–0 four minutes later.
 A further mistake from Cattermole allowed Fryatt to score from 12 yd in the 77th minute.
 In the semi-final, Hull's first since 1930, they faced Sheffield United, also at Wembley.
 Jose Baxter gave Sheffield United the lead in the 19th minute before Sagbo equalised three minutes before half-time.
 Two minutes later, Stefan Scougall scored from Jamie Murphy's cross to make it 2–1 at half-time.
 Second-half goals from Fryatt, Tom Huddlestone and Stephen Quinn gave Hull a 4–2 lead before Murphy scored in the 90th minute to reduce Sheffield United's deficit.
 Three minutes into stoppage time, Meyler added Hull's fifth and ensured his side a 5–3 victory and progression to the final for the first time in their history.